dprojects/Woodworking/README.md

 # Description

 FreeCAD is great software and this is extension for Woodworking.
 The main goal for this workbench is to make furniture designing process at FreeCAD more simple.
-If you want to make simple furniture for your garage which costs `150 PLN` this workbench is for you.

 ![intro](https://raw.githubusercontent.com/dprojects/Woodworking/master/Screenshots/intro.gif)